Submitting Jobs to the NCI GADI

 QSUB

-This script can be now be submitted to the cluster with qsub and it will become a job and be assigned to a queue.
+This script can now be submitted to the cluster with qsub, and it will become a job and be assigned to a queue.

 As with interactive jobs, the -l (lowercase L) flag can be used to specify resource requirements for the job:

-The total memory is the number of cores (smp) times by the value of mem_requested requested.
-Nodes have ~8G per core, up to ~1TB total.
-Your job will be killed if it uses too much RAM, but there is no error message or way to tell this is the case.
+The total memory, mem, is shared across the number of cores (ncpus).
+Depending on the queue, different hardware can have varying amounts of RAM ~8G per core, up to ~1TB.
+Your job will be killed if it uses too much RAM, but there is no error message or way to tell that this is the case.

 echo "check my script"